 “I know.
-My Gram always told me we can ask all the questions we’d like, just don’t expect to get the answer you’re looking for.
+My Gram always said we ask more questions than there are answers.
 Sucks, but that’s life.”
 Stacy shrugged.
 “And that’s the story of me.”

 “Not the whole story,” Aria said.
 Her smile was warm, her eyes soft.
 “It’s just a tiny part.”

 She settled back against the sofa and they fell into silence while Aria turned the pages of the album.
 Stacy didn’t know why she unloaded it all on Aria.
 Maybe it was the cheap wine, maybe exhaustion.
 Either way, she felt better for doing so.